Last Updated on April 14, 2021 by Maggie Sutton

 What Are Veteran Loans?

-Veteran Loans are often called “VA Guaranteed Loans” because they are backed by the U.S. Department of Veterans Affairs (VA).
-VA Home Loans generally have lower interest rates and special clauses to benefit you, the veteran, and your family more than the loans accessible to the average population.
-These types of VA loans are given out by private lenders like mortgage companies and banks.
+Veteran Loans are often called “VA Home Loans” because they are backed by the U.S. Department of Veterans Affairs (VA).
+VA Home Loans generally have lower interest rates and special clauses to benefit you, the veteran, and your family more than the loans accessible to the civilian population.
+These types of loans are given out by private lenders like mortgage companies and banks.
 The “guaranteed” part of the term means the lender has protection in the unfortunate event that you are later unable to repay the loan.

 - Purchase loan – The most commonly used VA home loan

 - Cash-out refinance loan – Similar to a traditional cash-out refinance loan